KEEP UP TO DATE

-Our named Accountable GP's at the Practice are Dr G Harrison, Dr S Chubb, Dr H Turner, Dr L Boyle, Dr R Bond, Dr J Ashton and Dr E Edstam.
+Our named Accountable GP's at the Practice are Dr G Harrison, Dr H Turner, Dr P Mawer, Dr L Boyle, Dr R Bond, Dr J Ashton and Dr E Edstam.

 Where a patient expresses a preference as to which GP they have been assigned, the Practice will make reasonable efforts to accommodate this request.